MohannedA/ROS_Notes/ROS Notes.md

 - Reference: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

-- catkin workspace will be used to create and store your own ROS packages (project).
+- `catkin` workspace will be used to create and store your own ROS packages (project).

-- catkin is the name of the build tool used to compile and execute programs in ROS.
+- `catkin` is the name of the build tool used to compile and execute programs in ROS.

-To create catkin workspace (catkin_ws) in HOME directory
+Create `catkin` workspace (catkin_ws) in `HOME` directory

 ```sh
 mkdir -p ~/catkin_ws/src